khudgins/documentation/agent/proxy/background.rst

 locked down, turning off the agent's SSL certificate validation could be an option.
-Otherwise it is recommended that the agent use certificate validation during the initiation of the agent proxy SSL session, just as the same is recommended for agent to enStratus connections without proxies.
+Otherwise it is recommended that the agent use certificate validation during the initiation of the agent proxy SSL session, just as the same is recommended for agent to Enstratius connections without proxies.

 The reverse, however, is not required.
-The agent proxy does not need to validate the SSL certificate of the agent and enStratus does not need to validate the SSL certificate of the agent proxy.
-The same is true of enStratus initiated connections directly to agents without proxies.
+The agent proxy does not need to validate the SSL certificate of the agent and Enstratius does not need to validate the SSL certificate of the agent proxy.
+The same is true of Enstratius initiated connections directly to agents without proxies.

 This is because communication initiated in this direction uses SSL for wire